gercograndia/aws-iam-tester/README.md

 In order to run, a configuration of the tests to run is required.

-A sample configuration (with only one test) is shown below.
+A sample configuration (with only one test) is shown, in various steps.

+First there is a global section where you define settings which are applied to all tests (unless overruled, more on that later).

 ```yaml
 ---